-- Replace the entry for that volume (if present) in /etc/fstab with an entry for the newly created partition. - Mount the disk partition if the corresponding volume was previously mounted.
-8 - Stop the volume and remove it from VxVM using the following commands:
+- Replace the entry for that volume (if present) in /etc/fstab with an entry for the newly created partition. - 8 Mount the disk partition if the corresponding volume was previously mounted. - 9 Stop the volume and remove it from VxVM using the following commands:

 '''

-vxvol -g diskgroup -f stop volume name
+vxvol -q diskgroup -f stop volume name

 vxedit -g diskgroup -rf rm volume name

 '''